lmammino/loige.co/content/posts/2018-10-14_aws-solution-architect-associate-exam-notes-tips/index.md

 This is all I have for you.
 Again this is not comprehensive (E.g. I didn't have notes for services like Lambda or SNS), so please don't rely exclusively on this (and if you do don't hold me responsible 😜).

 At this point let me just wish you "Good luck" and let me know how it goes.

+A huge thanks goes to [Padraig O'Brien](https://twitter.com/Podgeypoos79) and [Vectra.ai](https://vectra.ai) for supporting this achievement! 🙏